dosco/graphjin/docs/guide.md

 # yarn install dependencies and build the web ui
 (cd web && yarn install && yarn build)

-# generate some stuff the go code needs
-go generate ./...

 # do this the only the time to setup the database
 docker-compose run rails_app rake db:create db:migrate db:seed